medibb/spineview-mvp/tasks/prd-sit-to-stand-analysis.md

 **As a physical therapist**, I want to:
 - Switch between squat and sit-to-stand analysis tabs to analyze different movement patterns from the same patient
-- Segment continuous data into individual sit-to-stand repetitions for detailed analysis
+- Analyze a single sit-to-stand movement to assess patient technique
-- See individual performance scores for each repetition so I can track patient progress over time
+- See performance scores for lordosis, hip hinge, and trunk lean so I can identify specific movement faults
-- Compare lumbar lordosis, pelvic rotation, and trunk lean metrics so I can identify specific movement faults
+- Track improvement by comparing scores across different session uploads

 **As a patient with lower back pain**, I want to:
 - See visual feedback on whether I maintained proper lumbar curve during standing so I know if I performed the movement correctly
-- Understand which repetitions were performed well vs. poorly so I can recognize the correct movement pattern
+- View simple scores that tell me how well I performed the movement
-- View simple metrics that show my improvement over therapy sessions
+- Track my improvement over therapy sessions by comparing scores

 **As a researcher**, I want to:
 - Access detailed biomechanical data for each phase of the sit-to-stand movement
-- Export statistical summaries of multiple repetitions for analysis
+- Export statistical summaries and angle data for analysis
-- Compare movement patterns between different patient populations
+- Compare movement patterns between different patients

 ## Functional Requirements